Large and very singular solutions to semilinear elliptic equations

 Here we prove Theorem~\ref{Th.3}.
-The proof consists in checking that the equation under consideration has so called strong barrier property.
-This property was introduced in \cite{MV3,MV4}, where the sufficiency of this property for the uniqueness of the large solution for the equation under consideration was proved.
+Our proof consists in verifying that the equation under consideration has the so-called strong barrier property.
+This property was introduced in \cite{MV3,MV4}, where the sufficiency of this property for the uniqueness of the large solution was proved for the equation under consideration.